Maps4HTML/web-map-doc/docs/layers/static-features.md

 - `cs`
   - This allows you to set the [coordinate system](http://example.org/) of the points, lines and polygons.
-  - Defaults to gcrs, but can be set to tilematrix | pcrs | gcrs explicity.
+  - Defaults to gcrs, but can be set to tilematrix | pcrs | gcrs explicitly.

 ---